Frequently Asked Questions

 Which areas does Limington in Leaf cover?

 Limington in Leaf covers all of Yeovilton and District parish, along with the village of Ashington.
-Last season (early 2023), we only planted in Limington, Draycott, and Ashington, due to the limited time available.
+We have most recently been planting in Limington, Draycott, and Ashington.

 Will my land be affected by Limington in Leaf?